sarvodaya-network/sarvodaya.eu/library/flosha/gradual-self-sufficiency-in-cloth.md

 ## Introduction

 When anything that concerns my body is out of balance, I am responsible for seeking to re-establish balance.
+Who should do it if not me?
 If anything that concerns my family is out of balance, I am responsible for seeking to re-establish balance, because I am part of this family.
 When anything that concerns my environment is out of balance, I am responsible for seeking to re-establish balance, because I am part of the environment.
 When anything that concerns my society is out of balance, I am responsible for seeking to re-establish balance, because I am part of this society.
 In short: If there is a problem, I am responsible to fix it.

 Today there is a problem with our cloth.
 There is a fundamental problem with fashion.
 I am wearing cloth, thus I am part of the problem.
 I am responsible for the problem.
 I am not responsible for it alone, but I am responsible to a degree.
-And it is the absolute minimum that I take responsibility to this degree.
+And it is my duty, the minimum, that I take responsibility to this degree.

 [TODO]
 Describe the problem and show some of it.

 I am a part of this problem, to the degree that I partake in it by buying and wearing cloth.
-In order to take responsibility, I must start with myself and seek for constructive solutions.
-We call this the development of a constructive programme.
+In order to take responsibility, I must start with myself and seek for solutions.

+If I am aware of this, I must rebel against it.
+But a destructive rebellion is worthless.
+It will destroy something without building up anything else.
+Our rebellion is not of this kind.
+Ours is a constructive rebellion.

+There is little use and value in pointing out a problem without offering solutions.
+If I am sick because I eat a particular food, then it doesn't help me much that someone points this out to me, if I already know it.
+I may eat that food because I have no other choice.
+I may know what the problem is, but I do not know what to do instead and how to fix it.
+The problem behind the fashion industry is no secret.
+Many know about it, but not many care.
+It is good to make it known more and more, but the most essential thing is to offer constructive solutions.
+In our non-violent tradition we call this the development of a constructive programme.

 ## How to start?